 How to Find Animal Rights Groups in Your State

 --Enter "animal rights" "your state" in your favorite search engine.

---Issues in Animal Welfare from the American Veterinary Medical Association lists many links and resources relating to animal welfare.
-See the State Legislative Resources page to link to your states' legislative organizations.
+--The American Veterinary Medical Association lists many links and resources relating to animal welfare.
+See Federal Legislative Issues.

 -- Ask your veterinarian, local animal shelter, boarding facility, etc if there's an animal activist group in your area.